AHCoder/galaxy-integration-snes/README.md

 SNES Integration for GOG Galaxy 2.0

 ## Features
-* Looks for sfc files in a folder you specify
+* Looks for sfc and smc files in a folder you specify
 * Supports launching games with Bsnes

 ## Requirements